yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/_index.md

 You can access YugabyteDB Anywhere via an Internet browser that has been supported by its maker in the past 24 months and that has a market share of at least 0.2%.
 In addition, you can access YugabyteDB Anywhere via most mobile browsers, except Opera Mini.

-YugabyteDB Anywhere offers the following levels of [user accounts](security/authorization-platform/): Super Admin, Admin, Backup Admin, and Read-only, with the latter having rather limited access to functionality.
+YugabyteDB Anywhere offers the following built-in [roles for user accounts](administer-yugabyte-platform/anywhere-rbac/): Super Admin, Admin, Backup Admin, Read only, and Connect only, with the latter having limited access to functionality.
 Unless otherwise specified, the YugabyteDB Anywhere documentation describes the functionality available to a Super Admin user.

 {{< sections/2-boxes >}}
   {{< sections/bottom-image-box